great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_the_shared_library.rst

         python expect_column_values_to_equal_three.py

-    Running the script will execute the ``self_check`` method for your new class.
+    Running the script will execute the ``run_diagnostics`` method for your new class.
 Initially, it will just return:

     .. code-block:: json